 When transplanting tomato plants, set the plant’s root ball a little deeper into a hole or trench dug into the garden than originally grown in its pot.

-The spacing of tomato plants is an important component for healthy productive plants.
+The spacing of tomato plants is an important component for healthy, productive plants.
 The correct tomato plant spacing is dependent upon which variety of tomato is being grown.
-Generally speaking, the ideal spacing for tomato plants is between 24-36 inches apart.
-Spacing tomato plants any closer than 24 inches will reduce air circulation around the plants and may result in disease.
+Generally speaking, the ideal spacing for tomato plants is between 24 and 36 inches (61-91 cm.) apart.
+Spacing tomato plants any closer than 24 inches (61 cm.) will reduce air circulation around the plants and may result in disease.

 You also want to enable light to penetrate to the lower leaves of the plants, so proper spacing is crucial.
-Large vine producing tomatoes should be spaced 36 inches apart and rows should be space about 4-5 feet apart.
+Large vine producing tomatoes should be spaced 36 inches (91 cm.) apart and rows should be space about 4 to 5 feet (1-1.5 m.) apart.